Greece's lenders fail again to clinch debt deal

 Greece needs the next 31 billion euro aid tranche to keep servicing its debt and avoid bankruptcy.
 Its next major repayment is in mid-December.

-Athens says it has carried out the tough reforms required in the bailout program but needs more time to reach fiscal targets agreed with lenders because its economy keeps shrinking.
+Athens says it has carried out the tough reforms required in the bailout programme but needs more time to reach fiscal targets agreed with lenders because its economy keeps shrinking.

 French Finance Minister Pierre Moscovici said agreement was close, echoing overnight comments from Eurogroup chairman Jean-Claude Juncker, who said talks were stuck on technicalities.